UK Curved Sword Law

 Since 2008, curved swords with a blade over 50cm long have been prohibited under UK law, with certain 'defences' and exemptions.
 They are listed on the list of offensive prohibited weapons (alongside things like flick knives).

 Ownership is allowed with certain legally-recognised defences.
 Prior to 2008 they were not regulated and hundreds of thousands of UK people used curved swords in their sports, hobbies, and jobs without hinderance.
+Since the prohibition, knife crime has continued to rise steadily.

 The legal defences to the 2008 law were deliberately added by the Home Office to allow the lawful continuation of a diverse and hugely popular range of activities, including fencing, martial arts, historical reenactment, theatre productions and film making.